rafalkaron/rafalkaron.github.io/resume.md

 ---
 {% include glossary.md %}
 # Experience
-I had an unique opportunity to work for big and medium-sized IT companies as well a startup.
+I had an opportunity to work for big and medium IT companies as well for a startup.
 I feel comfortable in both corporate and startup environments.

 | 07.2019 – present | Information Developer/Scrum Master |
 | 04.2019 – 07.2019 | Information Developer |